Q: Do we get to do any exciting fieldwork or trips?

 Q: What can I do with a Geography A-Level?

 Geographers are hugely in demand currently and are some of the most employable university graduates.
-The course develops so many highly transferable skills in students which are really in demand in industry, government, and charities.
+The course develops so many highly transferrable skills in students which are really in demand in industry, government, and charities.
 Many of our former students now work all over the world in a wide range of fields including Finance, Civil Service, Law, GIS Computer Mapping, Education, Journalism, Insurance, Environmental Consultancy, Medicine, Aid, Retail and so many more.
 Geography basically gives you the skills to excel in whatever field you want to pursue and opens so many doors.
 You can find out so much more by exploring the RGS ‘Why Geography?’ website here: https://www.rgs.org/choosegeography/

 Q: Who will be my teacher be and will I have more than 1 teacher?

-We are a department of 3 geographers (Simon, Chris and Kathryn) all with a great deal of experience of teaching A-level and a real infectious passion for the subject.
+We are a department of 3 geographers (Simon, Kathryn and Chris) all with a great deal of experience of teaching A-level and a real infectious passion for the subject.
 We split the classes so you will have 2 different teachers each week covering one human and one physical topic at a time.
 At the start of Year 12 we cover Tectonic Hazards and Globalisation with one teacher taking the lead on each unit.

 Q: How big are the class sizes in Geography?